Jaswanthh22/Ai_Browser_Navigator/README.md

 ----------------------------------------------------------------

 ## Web Navigator AI Agent
-An autonomous AI-powered agent that takes **natural language instructions** and drives the web automatically on a local machine.
+# An autonomous AI agent that understands natural language and drives the web automatically.

 This system combines a **locally running LLM** (for instruction understanding and planning) with a **browser automation setup** (Playwright/Selenium/Puppeteer) to execute user commands.

 ## Overview